PhamXuanKhang/aspect-based-sentiment-analysis-for-Vietnamese-fashion-data/README.md

-# Aspect-Based Learning in Vietnamese
+# Aspect-Based Learning in Fashion with Vietnamese dataset

 This repository contains the implementation of aspect-based learning for Vietnamese comment data.
 The project explores various machine learning and deep learning approaches to aspect-based sentiment analysis, utilizing both traditional machine learning models and advanced neural network models.
 Below is a breakdown of the files and components included in this repository.